Almost every dog barks. After all, it’s their way of communication.

 Don’t get us wrong here.
 Yes, their barks are also loud and deep.
 However, that doesn’t happen very often.
 Great Danes have a calm and composed nature, which means they bark very little.

-Remember, this breed won’t bark even if your home is getting robbed.
-So, if you’re looking for a guard dog, you might want to consider some other breed.
+Remember, this quiet dog breed probably won’t bark even if your home is getting robbed.
+So, if you’re looking for a guard dog, you might want to consider something other than this quiet companion.

 ● French and English Bulldog